Gilles Magnus

-Gilles Magnus (born 30 August 1999) is a Belgian racing driver currently competing in the World Touring Car Cup.
-He is also a factory driver for Audi Sport.
+Gilles Magnus (born 30 August 1999) is a Belgian racing driver currently competing in the GT World Challenge Europe Sprint Cup.
+He previously competed in the World Touring Car Cup from 2020 to 2022.
+He has also been a factory driver for Audi Sport.
+He is the winner of the 2024 Dubai 24 Hour race.

 Career

 Karting

 Magnus began karting at the age of eight, claiming numerous titles in his career.

 Lower formulae

 In 2016, Magnus progressed to single-seaters in the French F4 Championship.
-There he claimed a victory, a fastest lap and accumulated numerous podiums to finish vice-champion to Ye Yifei.
+There he claimed a victory, a fastest lap and accumulated numerous podiums to finish 2nd behind champion Yifei Ye.

 Formula Renault

 In October 2016, Magnus partook in the rookie test at Estoril.
 In February 2017, he was signed by R-ace GP for the NEC Championship.

 FIA Motorsport Games

 Magnus won the silver medal at the 2019 FIA Motorsport Games Touring Car Cup representing Team Belgium.

 Racing record

-Career Summary
+Career summary

 † As Magnus was a guest driver, he was ineligible to score points.